 Now that Leonard Nimoy had directed his second film, William Shatner wanted a turn.
-“Star Trek V: What Were They Thinking” came out as his first and last excursion.
-Even the camp-out scene with the backdrop of Yosemite couldn’t pull this one out of the fire.
+“Star Trek V: What Were They Thinking” (“The Final Frontier”) was his first and last directorial excursion.
+Even the camping scene with the backdrop of Yosemite couldn’t pull this one out of the fire.

 “Star Trek VI: Quoting Lines From Hamlet” or “The Undiscovered Country” was the last of the Classic-era movies and featured Kirk’s last heard line as the Captain of the Enterprise, a line I’ve been waiting for him to say for years… It’s a line quoted by another flyboy hero of mine:

 Second star to the right and straight on till morning.

 This was followed by “Star Trek: Generations,” a mixture of the old Classic-era cast and an extended Next Generation episode.
 Here, we see the changing of the guard as Scotty, Chekov, and Kirk inaugurate the Enterprise NCC 1701-B.